needle-mirror/com.unity.dt.app-ui/Documentation~/navigation.md

 A navigation controller is always attached to a single navigation host.
 It is created automatically when a navigation host is instantiated.

+## Navigation Visual Components

-## Navigation Visual Controller
+### Handling Visual Components Globally : Navigation Visual Controller

 A navigation visual controller is a component that can be used to control the content of the navigation components.
-A navigation visual controller is defined by a [NavVisualController](xref:Unity.AppUI.Navigation.INavVisualController) interface.
+A navigation visual controller is defined by a [INavVisualController](xref:Unity.AppUI.Navigation.INavVisualController) interface.

 You can implement this interface to control the content of the navigation components.